-Partially played straight in Best Served Cold, the opening of each section of the book has a map of the locale in Styria that the characters are currently occupying.
+Downplayed in Best Served Cold, the opening of each section of the book has a map of the locale in Styria that the characters are currently occupying.
 When pieced together, a coherent map of the continent emerges.

 And in The Heroes we actually get annotated maps of the ebb and flow of battle throughout the book.